uxtely/js-utils/reactive-state/README.md

 - [jotai](https://github.com/pmndrs/jotai)

 ## Description
-It's a standalone plain JS object that's bindable to the state of many React class components without needing higher-order components (HOC).
+It’s a standalone plain JS object that’s bindable to the state of many React class components without needing higher-order components (HOC).

 As it's standalone and importable, it can be used in two leaf components, for either updating the state or for re-rendering.
 For example, in [UI Drafter](https://uidrafter.com) hitting **User** → **Delete all Files** needs to refresh **&lt;HomeFileList/>**.
-So with this `ReactiveState`, there's no need to write code in a parent component to handle this coupling, as it can be imported where it's needed.
+So with this `ReactiveState`, there’s no need to write code in a parent component to handle this coupling, as it can be imported where it’s needed.

-In addition to reducing wiring overhead, it simplifies testing as it doesn't require a DOM.
+In addition to reducing wiring overhead, it simplifies testing as it doesn’t require a DOM.
 For example, to test the router function, we assert the value of the `activeWorkspace` reactive state, which is plain JS.
 Therefore, it reduces, or in some cases eliminates, the need for DOM based testing, which are slow and brittle.